 Climbing Mount Merbabu

-After doing quick research, we decided to climb Mount Merbabu in East Java.
+After doing quick research, we decided to climb Mount Merbabu in Central Java.
 It was the first week of October when Indra and I along with three of our happy friends (Fransisca, David, and Tefan) took the train from Pasar Senen to Solojebres Station.
 It was past midnight by the time we reached our destination and got picked up by a driver, which we hired prior to our departure.
 We arrived at Suwanting Basecamp at 6 A.M in the morning, immediately fueled ourselves, and rested for a couple of hours before starting our trek.
 We felt keyed up and nervy because the locals told us there would be no source of water on the trail, in addition to that the route we picked was apparently not the easiest and fastest one.
 We began to flirt with the idea of hiring a guide and wrestled with this dilemma for a few minutes.
 Nonetheless, we told ourselves we had enough preparation and reminded ourselves that Suwanting route had the most incredible views!
 They were plain enough to silence our inner doubts.

 Suwanting Basecamp to Post 1